-Using these three machine types with 4 GPUs, we explore 17 configurations, including 7 hybrid that combine R with P/D (see \Cref{tab:all-configs} in Appendix).
-However, since hybrid configurations generally underperform pure PD alternatives and are orthogonal to AP routing optimization, we concentrate on 10 core configurations: $\bm{Replica}$ (1 config: all local execution), $\bm{x=0}$ configurations (3 configs: traditional PD with KV transfer every turn), $\bm{x=1}$ configurations (3 configs: Full AP-to-D with local Turn 2+ processing), and $\bm{0<x<1}$ (3 configs: partial AP routing to D, e.g., $x{=}\frac{1}{3},\frac{1}{2},\frac{2}{3}$).
+\paragraph{Configuration Space.} Using these three machine types with 4 GPUs, we explore 17 configurations, including 7 hybrid configurations that combine R with P/D (see \Cref{tab:all-configs} in Appendix).
+However, since hybrid configurations generally underperform pure PD alternatives and are orthogonal to AP routing optimization, we concentrate on 10 core configurations: \textbf{Replica} (1 config: all local execution), $\bm{x=0}$ configurations (3 configs: traditional PD with KV transfer every turn), $\bm{x=1}$ configurations (3 configs: Full AP-to-D with local Turn 2+ processing), and $\bm{0<x<1}$ (3 configs: partial AP routing to D, e.g., $x{=}\frac{1}{3},\frac{1}{2},\frac{2}{3}$).

-\paragraph{Workloads.} We design 18 synthetic workloads by combining 2 Turn-1 profiles with 9 Turn-2 profiles.
-The Turn-2 profiles span three categories: \textit{decode-heavy} (4 configurations with short input and long output), \textit{balanced} (2 configurations with similar input/output lengths), and \textit{prefill-heavy} (3 configurations with long input and short output), covering the full spectrum of multi-turn conversation patterns.
+\paragraph{Workloads.} We design 18 synthetic workloads by combining 2 Turn 1 input/output length settings with 9 Turn 2 settings.
+Each setting specifies a fixed $(n_{\text{in}}, n_{\text{out}})$ pair, the number of input and output tokens for that turn.
+The 9 Turn 2 settings span three categories: \textit{decode-heavy} (4 settings with short input and long output, e.g., $n_{\text{in}}{=}32, n_{\text{out}}{=}512$), \textit{balanced} (2 settings with similar lengths), and \textit{prefill-heavy} (3 settings with long input and short output, e.g., $n_{\text{in}}{=}1024, n_{\text{out}}{=}32$), covering the full spectrum of multi-turn conversation patterns.

 \paragraph{Experimental Setup.} All experiments were run on an internal cluster node with 4 NVIDIA H100 80GB HBM3 GPUs connected via NVLink.
+We evaluate the impact of slower inter-node interconnects via bandwidth simulation in \Cref{subsec:scaling-sim}.
 We use Llama-3.1-8B as the primary model, with validation experiments on Qwen2.5-14B and Qwen3-30B-A3B.
-Each configuration is evaluated at 10 QPS levels (0.5, 1, 2, 4, 6, 8, 10, 12, 16, 20), yielding $17 \times 18 \times 10 = 3{,}060$ data points.
+Each configuration is evaluated at 10 QPS (queries per second) levels (0.5, 1, 2, 4, 6, 8, 10, 12, 16, 20), yielding $17 \times 18 \times 10 = 3{,}060$ data points.
 For each test point, we run a fixed 10-second duration with conversations arriving according to a Poisson process at the target QPS (e.g., QPS=4 generates $\sim$40 two-turn conversations).
-We measure Turn-1 TTFT, Turn-2 TTFT, average TPOT, throughput (tokens/sec), and success rate.
+We measure Turn 1 TTFT, Turn 2 TTFT, average TPOT, throughput (tokens/sec), and success rate.